You Only Need A Few Hours to Start Your Own Part-Time Business

 At another office complex at which I worked, I met an entrepreneur who had developed a booming business focusing on helping place foreign students at US private high schools.

 Personally, I’d think about a bartending service before a full-fledged catering service – catering sounds like hard work to me!
 One of my longest-duration jobs ever was the 8 weeks I worked as a busboy when I was 16.
 One of the shortest-duration jobs was the 2 weeks I worked as a dishwasher when I was 17.
 Both were a lot of work.
-But, if you really like cooking, you could consider catering, or maybe just renting yourself out as a personal chef.
+But, if you really like cooking, you could consider catering or maybe just renting yourself out as a personal chef.

-Of course, I might be a little more inclined to start a catering business if I had ever learned cook anything beyond a hotdog!
+Of course, I might be a little more inclined to start a catering business if I had ever learned to cook anything beyond a hotdog!
 One of my friend’s sons, on the other hand, learned how to cook at a young age and started his own catering business when he was about 12 years old – successfully running it for a number of years, despite attending school on a pretty regular basis.
 So if he can do it – and you can cook a little bit more than I am able to – then you could start and run your own catering business too!

 What I might personally get more excited about would be just offering a bartending service.
-This option sounds like a lot less work than offering a full service meal!
+This option sounds like a lot less work than offering a full-service meal!
 Bartending services are in particularly strong demand on the weekends – perfect for allowing you to keep your day job as you build your clientele!

 I’ve never tried to make a business out of selling used cars, but my college girlfriend said it was just the kind of business she envisioned me going into.
 However, I did buy and sell used boats during a couple college summer vacations.